JasonRemedios/Pitchers/README.md

 # Pitchers
 food ordering app

-view the frontend here: pitchers2.000webhostapp.com
+use the frontend here: pitchers2.000webhostapp.com

 video of front and back here: https://youtu.be/oV3r7AVf80Q